vishykaranth/vishykaranth.github.io/spring-tutorial.md

     - FileSystemXmlApplicationContext (This class loads spring file from file system)
     - ClassPathXmlApplicationContext (This class loads spring file from classpath)
     - XmlWebApplicationContext (This class loads spring file in spring web & web mvc applications)

+### Bean’s lifecycle in BeanFactory
+- The container finds bean configuration in and instantiates bean.
+- Using dependency injection spring populates all the properties as specified in spring xml file
+- Bean implements BeanAware interface, the factory calls setBeanName() passing bean’s ID
+- If Bean implements BeanFactoryAware interface the factory calls setBeanFactory(), passing instance of itself
+- If there are any BeanPostProcessors associated with the bean, their PostProcessBeforeInitialization() methods are called
+- If an init-method is specified for the bean they will be called
+- Finally it there are any BeanPostProcessors associated with the bean, their postProcessAfterInitialization() methods are called
+    - At this time bean is ready to use in application.
+    - Bean instance remains in spring container when container shutdowns destroy-method specified in spring xml file is called or DisposableBean interface destroy() method is called.

+### Bean’s lifecycle in ApplicationContext
+    - The only difference between BeanFactory and ApplicationContext is if bean implements ApplicationContextAware interface the setApplicationContext() method is called.

+### Singleton Vs Prototype Vs Request Vs Session
+- Singleton instances are created usually at the time of container startup in case of ApplicationContext and bean instances are created when getBean() method is called in case of BeanFactory.
+- Singleton instance is a single instance through spring container.
+- Prototype instances are created as many times as we request getBean() method in our client program.
+- Prototype instances are not created at the time of container startup because we want to call getBean() method to get the bean instance, they are created on-demand.
+- Request scope bean instance must be used in when using Spring web application framework.
+Their scope is the same bean instance is returned throughout the conversation.
+- Session scope instances are per session scope.
+Whether you request single call HTML call or multiple calls on web application if you request from the same browser their instances are same.